 Gold price sits at a pivotal junction.
 The technical picture is mixed – neutral RSI, a bearish position below the MA200, but a bullish MA20/50 cross.
 The fundamental driver (geopolitics) is in limbo.
 For today’s American session, the $4,667 level is the battleground.
 Bulls need to defend it; a clean break below invites shorts toward $4,630.
 On the upside, reclaiming $4,684 opens a path to $4,746.
 Trade with tight stops and watch for the CPI release.
 For long‑term investors looking to add physical exposure, purchase physical gold from SmartGoldTrade’s certified collection to hedge against the current uncertainty.

-Why is $4,667 so important for gold price today?
+Why is $4,667 so important for the gold price today?

 $4,667 is the S2 support on the 4‑hour chart and also the daily downside target from the pivot arrows.
 It acts as the last line before a potential drop to $4,630.
 A close below this level would signal a trend reversal.